-108. As noted in paragraph 16, alongside managing the International Registry, the Registrar will have the potential to offer additional income-generating services ("ancillary services") which do not impact the integrity and/or reliability of the International Registry.
-While any such additional services could only be provided with the prior consent of the Supervisory Authority, it is expected that the Supervisory Authority would favourably consider, and work with the Registrar to facilitate, the provision of any such services that are compatible with the International Registry's functions, as long as such ancillary activities may not intrude with or compromise the primary activities of the registrar
+407.108.
+As noted in paragraph 16, alongside managing the International Registry, the Registrar will have the potential to offer additional income-generating services ("ancillary services") which do not impact the integrity and/or reliability of the International Registry.
+While any such additional services could only be provided with the prior consent of the Supervisory Authority, it is expected that the Supervisory Authority would favourably consider, and work with the Registrar to facilitate, the provision of any such services that are compatible with the International Registry's functions, as

 The costs of the Secretariat of the Supervisory Authority will be included in the overall costs of the International Registry to be recovered from income generated by the International Registry's registration fees.
-These costs will include the expenses incurred by the Supervisory Authority in auditing the Registrar, estimated as at the date of publication of this RFP document to be approximately 15,000 per year.
+These costs will include the expenses incurred by the Supervisory Authority in auditing the Registrar, estimated as at the date of publication of this RFP document to be approximately epsilon15,000 per year.